learn-co-curriculum/learn-expert-soft-skills/README.md

 ![Help](http://i.giphy.com/14jQC2AONxNBHq.gif "Help")

 Pretty vague right?
-As an Expert, you want the student first to be clear about what the problem is.
+As a coach, you want the student first to be clear about what the problem is.
 How can you get the student to be more specific?

 - First tell them that we’re going to break their problem down further.
 - Ask them what they expected to see?